-Debtors in bankruptcy got back the right to collect all of their damages for violations of the automatic stay when the 9th Circuit Court of Appeals en banc overturned Sternberg.
+Debtors in bankruptcy got back the right to collect all of their damages for violations of the automatic stay when the 9th Circuit Court of Appeals en banc overturned the Sternberg case.

 Debtors are no longer chained to a bad legal decision that effectively limited their ability to enforce a right granted by the Bankruptcy Code.